 - Project management: A good ecommerce localization solution offers robust project management tools, from assigning tasks and tracking progress to managing deadlines or sending notifications to project stakeholders.
 When you’re able to see all moving parts, you can easily identify potential bottlenecks and quickly mitigate delays.

 - Quality assurance: The normally high volumes and short turn-around times associated with ecommerce localization can negatively impact quality.
 A good ecommerce localization solution should therefore provide automated error-detection tools like spell check, grammar check, inconsistent terminology, missing translations, and more.

-- AI-powered machine translation: Thanks to the latest advances in machine translation technology, you can speed up content delivery by leveraging the power of AI-powered machine translation for ecommerce content.
+- AI-powered machine translation capabilities: Thanks to the latest advances in machine translation technology, you can speed up content delivery by leveraging the power of AI-powered machine translation for ecommerce content.
 Especially useful for low-visibility, user-generated content, and quickly perishable content—like chatbot responses or product reviews—or when you have hundreds of product descriptions that need to go live quickly, this technology eases the localization process providing a much-needed boost in efficiency.

 - Reporting and analytics: To gain insights into the performance of your ecommerce localization project, look for ecommerce localization solutions that offer detailed reporting and analytics tools.
 This includes data on translation quality, project turnaround times, or translator productivity.
 You can’t improve what you don’t measure, so make sure you have access to as much data as possible to help you make decisions and achieve your business goals.

 When it comes to ecommerce localization, there are a few best practices that can help you succeed in expanding your business to new markets in the most effective way.
 Here are some tips to get you started: